phinner/ChaoticNeutral/wiki/tutorials/[Tutorial] Hosting a Mindustry Server (local)/[Tutorial] Hosting a Mindustry Server (local).md

 ### Step 1) Getting the main server files:
 The main server files (named server-release.jar) can be downloaded from [here](https://github.com/Anuken/Mindustry/releases).
+* [v5.0 - v105.6](https://github.com/Anuken/Mindustry/releases/tag/v104.6) is an old version of Mindusry.
-* [v5.0 - v105.6](https://github.com/Anuken/Mindustry/releases/tag/v104.6) is the latest stable release of Mindustry.
+* [v6.0 - v126.2](https://github.com/Anuken/Mindustry/releases/tag/v126.2) is the latest stable release of Mindustry.
 This is the most popular version.
-* [v6.0](https://github.com/Anuken/Mindustry/releases/) is the latest experimental of Mindustry.
+* [v7.0](https://github.com/Anuken/Mindustry/releases/) is the latest experimental of Mindustry.
 This is a experimental version of mindustry, said to be released as soon as winter 2020.

 ### Step 2) Setting up the server files:
 In order to run the server, one must execute the server-release.jar.
 Before doing so, it is recommended to place the server on a empty folder.